telerik/winforms-docs/gridview/sorting/sorting-expressions.md

 ## Overview

-The __SortDescriptors__ Collection exposes the __Expression__ property which is used to create flexible sorting conditions.
+The __SortDescriptors__ collection exposes the __Expression__ property which is used to create flexible sorting conditions.
 Expression is a string that contains the column name followed by "ASC" (ascending) or "DESC" (descending).
-Columns are sorted ascending by default.
+The columns are sorted ascending by default.
 Multiple columns can be separated by commas.

 ## Creating expressions